 Daily participation in this course will be mandatory and the majority of the student's grade is based on this criteria.
-The elementary junior high, and high school students, as well as the teachers, count on the Teacher Assistants to be in
+The elementary junior high, and high school students, as well as the teachers, count on the Teacher Assistants to be in attendance each day.

 This course will require students to complete at least one bulletin board project and at least three mandatory 10th period activities throughout the school year.
-The 10th period activities will be designed by a team of teacher assistants with a focus on building communication and social teach their activity to a group of students.
+The 10th period activities will be designed by a team of teacher assistants with a focus on building communication and social skills in younger students and the teacher assistants will teach their activity to a group of students.